tari-labs/tari-university/src/network-analysis/probabilistic-attack/PITCHME.md

   - T (BFT threshold) = $50$%, $55$%, $60$%, $67$% of N
   - n (committee size) = ranging from $1$ to $100$

+---

   <p align="center"><img src="assets/variation_of_bft_threshold.png" width="700" /></p>

+---

 The above graph was calculated using Python.
-From a plot of committee size versus probability where the number of nodes remains at $100$ with a change in $T$, the BFT threshold, ranging from $50$% to $67$%, it can be seen that When the BFT threshold is $50$% and $55$%, the probability is low when the committee size is small; as the committee size increases, the probability increases, and tends to $1$.
+From a plot of committee size versus probability where the number of nodes remains at 100 with a change in T, the BFT threshold, ranging from 50% to 67%, it can be seen that When the BFT threshold is 50% and 55%, the probability is low when the committee size is small; as the committee size increases, the probability increases, and tends to 1.
-The probability is higher for the case where the BFT threshold is $50$% than when the probability is $55$%.
+The probability is higher for the case where the BFT threshold is $50% than when the probability is 55%.

 When the BFT threshold is $60$%, the probability decreases from $0.63$ to approximately $0.59$, where it remains constant.

 When the BFT threshold is $65$% and $67$%, the probability decreases from $0.38$ and tends to zero.
 This confirms the BFT threshold of $\frac{2}{3} \cdot n+1$ as per literature.

+---

 #### Variation of Total Number of Nodes with Committee Size 10